aijose/CarND-Behavioral-Cloning/project_report.md

 ```

 The difference in accuracy between the train and validation data shows that the model is overfitting to the train data.
 Also, the validation data accuracy starts worsening after the
-third epoch, indicating that there is no need to train beyond three epochs.
+third epoch, indicating that there may be no need to train beyond three epochs.

 One way to reduce overfitting is to reduce the size of the neural network.
 As a first step,
 the last convolutional layer was removed.
 The model obtained from this architecture also
-cleared the track with the original graphics quality setting but failed at more advanced
+cleared the track with the fastest graphics quality setting but failed at more advanced
 graphics quality settings.
 Next, the last two convolutional layers were removed.
 With this
 setting, the model cleared the track for all the graphics quality settings.
 This was chosen to be the final configuration since eliminating further convolutional layers made the model perform poorly
 on the track even for the fastest graphics quality setting.
 Compared to the original model (95,471,419 parameters), the final model had only 78,427,579 parameters (i.e., 18% reduction).